jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 is the interface for S3?

 Right, in a different audience, there would be people gripping the arms of the chairs.
-Like, no, we have solved this, right?
+Like, no, we have solved this.
 We use WSDL, and then they use a BPL thing, and I draw these pictures, and I have systems.
 We are just naive in here because we like to build things out of smaller parts, and we should be up there.

-No, I mean there are things like that, but they do not get used.
+No.  There are things like that, but they do not get used.
 Amazon did not use WSDL.
 Maybe they tried?
 Did they try early on?
 Does anybody remember?
 Were there any schemas ever?

 [Audience member: (Indiscernible)]

-There used to be, right?
+There used to be.
 Now it is just like, "Read the docs.
 Try it!"
 And when you get it right, you will not get a 404.

 [Audience laughter]